ericwikman/cinque.xyz/docs/src/guide/roadmap.md

 - Column width could be between 3 and 39 characters, but it was a universal setting so all columns had the same width.
 Cinque will allow a different column width for each column.
 Unlike most modern spreadsheets, Cinque will have limited choices for column sizes with the intention of using it as a spreadsheet and not a layout engine.
 The user will increase or decrease the width with less granularity as it gets wider.
 - VisiCalc could copy a vertical or a horizontal range of cells, but not a rectangle (meaning cells in more than one row and more than one column).
 Cinque will allow for rectangular range copying as well.
 - VisiCalc did not have both fixed and relative references in formulas.
 You chose at the time of replicating a cell from one place to another if it should be replicated relative or fixed.
 If you are copying a range then you have to answer that question for each cell that has a reference to another cell.
 Cinque will go ahead and use the \$ symbol to represent when a column or row in a reference should be fixed during replication.
 - VisiCalc allowed circular references, primarily because of the recalculation mode.
 The manual said they can be very useful, but I'm skeptical.
+The manual for v1.1 no longer mentions the usefulness of a circular reference.
 - VisiCalc had a monetary format but Cinque will have a monetary field type.
 At this time that just means that it is a numeric field with a scale of 2 (only two digits to the right of the decimal point).
 - VisiCalc stored numbers and formulas in the same field.
 Cinque stores formulas separate from numbers.
 - Cinque will naturally allow multiple users to edit the same document at the same time.
+- I think you could only overwrite a cell in the first release of VisiCalc, not edit existing text/value/formula.

 ### v1.1 - UI Improvements